leo-alcantara/Functional-Interfaces-Lambda-Practice/README.md

 PRACTICE:

 Your task is to make a method that takes a List of Products, a Conditional and an Action as arguments.
-Method should iterate though the List and apply a filter using the Conditional.
+Method should iterate through the List and apply a filter using the Conditional.
 On each Product passing the filter you apply the Action.
 You will have to make Lambda Implementations to help you accomplish the following scenarios.
 • Print out all Products that have stock value of 0.
 • Print out the productName of all the Products that starts with B.